amdeb/amdeb-doc/Design/Amazon Integration Design.md

 For each combination of `model_name` and `record_id`, there is only one record in this table.
-All `Failure` records of `create` and `write` operations will be re-tried if there is a write operation the next time a synchronization process runs.
+All `Failure` records of `create` and `write` operations will be re-synced if there is a write operation the next time a synchronization process runs.
 All `Failure` records of `unlink` operations are only synced once.
-A user needs to handle it `unlink` operation manually.
+A user needs to handle the `unlink` operation manually.

+TBD: do we allows a an option to synchronize all Odoo records with Amazon records? i.e, all Amazon records are same as active Odoo records, no more, no less.